slaclab/conda-pack-docs/docs/action.md

 A GitHub action has been defined to the creation and testing of a Python environment using a RHEL6 Docker image aimed at replicating the installation environment of LCLS prod machines.

-In order to use this project, the repository must be packaged with a root level `environment.yml` file constructed using the [conda template](https://conda.io/projects/conda/en/latest/user-guide/tasks/manage-environments.html#create-env-file-manually).
+In order to use this in a project, the repository must be packaged with a root level `environment.yml` file constructed using the [conda template](https://conda.io/projects/conda/en/latest/user-guide/tasks/manage-environments.html#create-env-file-manually).
 The action creates an environment from this file within the context of the RHEL6 docker image specified by [lcls-rhel6-conda-docker](https://github.com/slaclab/lcls-rhel6-conda-docker) and will store the artifact.

 The use of this action in a worklow requires defining the environment variable `ENVIRONMENT_NAME`, which should match the name specified in the `environment.yml`.
 Optionally (but encouraged), a test bash script may be packaged with the environment repository and indicated to the docker image using `TEST_FILE` environment variable.